ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 ## Hot Chocolate 15

 Lastly, let's talk about the roadmap ahead.
 We have already started work on Hot Chocolate 15, which is slated for release in December/January.
 Hot Chocolate 15 will have a heavy focus on Hot Chocolate Fusion and will introduce a brand new gateway and new composition tooling.
-As I outlined in the Fusion section, we are working on three areas that will reinvent what Fusion is.
+As I outlined in the Fusion section, we are working on three key areas that will reinvent what Fusion is.

 Other areas we will focus on include DataLoader, with a new batch scheduler that uses its own `TaskScheduler` to better track DataLoader promises in batching and defer scenarios.
 We already have a PR up for this but had stability concerns for version 14.
 With version 15, we will have the time to get this right and provide a much more efficient DataLoader implementation.

 Projections is another area where we are all in, working on a brand new projections engine.
 You can already see bits and pieces in Hot Chocolate 14 with the experimental features we've introduced around DataLoader projections.
 The new projection engine in `HotChocolate.Data` will be built on top of DataLoader and will offer a much more efficient way to project your data with proper data requirements.

-With Hot Chocolate 15, we are dropping support for `.NETStandard 2.0`, `.NET 6.0`, and `.NET 7`.
+With Hot Chocolate 15, we are dropping support for `.NETStandard 2.0`, `.NET 6.0`, and `.NET 7.0`.
 Going forward, you will need to run on `.NET 8.0` or `.NET 9.0`.
 This change will allow us to modernize a lot of code and eliminate many precompile directives.

 Looking beyond Hot Chocolate 15, we will shift our focus back to Strawberry Shake, which will undergo a major overhaul.

-With that, I encourage you to try out Hot Chocolate 14 RC.1 and give us your feedback.
-We have planned for three more RCs before we go GA.
+With that, I encourage you to try out Hot Chocolate 14 RC.1 and give us your feedback as soon as it will drop on nuget.org.
+We have planned for three more RCs after RC.1 to address issues our community finds.